-Having launched not one, but two sustainable cookware ranges in the last 18 months, we’re looking for even more ways to make our time in the kitchen more eco-friendly.
+Having launched two sustainable cookware ranges, we’re looking for even more ways to make our time in the kitchen more eco-friendly.
 Change won’t happen overnight but we’re working hard to do our bit and if we each make small changes we could make a big difference.

 At Prestige we’ve made a commitment to doing our bit to enable you to be greener, to cook more efficiently and live more sustainably.
 Our Eco Kitchen is where you’ll find all our sustainable cookware and kitchenware on our Prestige website, including Eco and Earth ranges.